code-computerlove/coding-guidelines/README.md

 # coding-guidelines
 Code's coding guidelines to consistent development

+## Inheritance vs Composition

+Avoid using inheritance, prefer composition.

+In classic OO you should prefer composition over inheritance.
+However, since JavaScript employs delegation over Object-orientation language, this is more of an anti-pattern.
+If in doubt, avoid this.

+> @TODO add an example link

 ## DOM Selectors
 Use data attributes instead of other selectors when querying the DOM.
 This is because you will have less brittle code.